-It is possible to setup a server to be available via HTTPS protocol, so all the data traveling through the connections established from an agent to the server (incl. download of build's sources, artifacts of builds, build progress messages and build log) can be secured.
+It is possible to setup a server to be available via the HTTPS protocol, so all the data travelling through the connections established from an agent to the server (including the download of build sources, build artifacts, build progress messages and build log) can be secured.
 See Using HTTPS to access TeamCity server for configuration details.

-However, the data that is transferred via the connections established by the server to agents (build configuration settings (all the settings configured on the web UI including VCS root data) is passed via unsecured HTTP connection.
-For the time being TeamCity does not provide internal means to secure this data transfers (see/vote for TW-5815).
-If you want to secure the data you need to establish appropriate network security configurations like VPN connections between agent and server machines.
+However, the data that is transferred via the connections established by the server to agents (all the settings configured on the web UI including the VCS root data) is passed via an unsecured HTTP connection.

-You can install an additional build agent using any of the following installation options available:
+- Install a build agent using any of the following options: